nextgems-po/stockholm-hackathon/content/stipends_detail.md

 - Proof of current enrolment and latest BSc / MSc certificates
 - Letter of support from a supervisor or equivalent, stating the relevance of the applicant’s participation

-Information on the hackathon, as well as registration details, can be found on the [event website](https://events.mpimet.mpg.de/e/hazard-hackathon).
+Registration details, can be found on the [registration website]().

-During the registration, please indicate that you apply for a hackathon stipend.
+During the registration, please indicate that you apply for hackathon travel support.
 Following the respective check-box, please upload the documents listed above in *one single (concatenated) PDF file*.

-Application deadline is 15 June 2024.
+Application deadline is 31 January 2025.
 We will let you know as soon as possible whether we can arrange for your hackathon participation in Wageningen.

 ## Questions?